Notes on Collecting Art: Top 10 Questions Answered

 Q: Should I try to buy directly from you and save money?

 A: No. First of all, I have limited inventory available at my place.
 It does me no good to keep paintings sitting around.
 (Occasionally, someone stumbles on a brand new piece online that hasn’t even been framed yet.
 I am happy to sell it to you unless it is spoken for elsewhere.)
 Secondly, undercutting a gallery is the worst thing an artist in the business can do.
 And third, if I do not respect my work, why should you?
 It is not just my passion; it is my life’s work... it’s my living.
 Would you call your physician’s home and try to get a discount?
 There is one exception, and I am up front about it with my galleries.
-During my Once-a-year Studio Sale, prices will be discounted.
-Collectors of my work get a special invitation to the fall sale, much like a gallery might do.
-The sale is online, or you can drop by the studio.
-Those invited have joined my Collector’s Club list online.
-I can only offer the sale because the pieces are typically either older works that my galleries have no room for and put out to pasture (i.e., sent back to me), or they are only small sketches or class demos that are not complete enough to send to a gallery in the first place.
+During my workshops, pieces of art may be for sale in my studio.
+Some of these prices will be discounted.
+Additionally, VIP collectors of my work get a special shipping discount or loyalty discount, much like a gallery might do.
+I can only do this because the pieces are typically either older works that my galleries have no room for and put out to pasture (i.e., sent back to me), or they are only small sketches or class demos that are not complete enough to send to a gallery in the first place.
 Are they bad paintings?
 Gee, I hope not.
 But no gallery wants them and I only have so much room, so I have the right to sell them.
-Most of them are sold unframed (cost savings to you) and at a small discount as a thank you to those who collect my work.
+Most of them are sold unframed (cost savings to you) and at a small discount as a thank you to those who collect my work and take my workshops.
 However, the beauty of buying from one of my galleries, is that you get first pick of the newest pieces, elegantly framed, and sometimes they will even hand-deliver it and hang it for you!
 If you see something on my website that you want, email me.
 I will put you in touch with the representing gallery’s director.
 Deal with galleries when you can; grab the painting you love; do not risk losing a painting by waiting for a sale.

 Q: I’m not sure I can even afford to collect and I’m too embarrassed to ask.
 What is the best way to find out?